Ikhsanheriyawan2404/irp-blog/public/backend/docs/javascript/direct-chat.md

 ###### jQuery
 {: .text-bold }
-The jQuery API provides more customizable options that allows the developer to toggle the chat contact pane.
+The jQuery API provides more customizable options that allows the developer to handle checking and unchecking the todo list checkbox events.
 ```js
 $('#chat-pane-toggle').DirectChat('toggle')
 ```